HD 37124: Planetary system

 As of 2011, three extrasolar planets have been found to orbit the star.
-Announced on the first of November 1999, the first planet (HD 37124 b) was discovered orbiting its parent star around the inner edge of the habitable zone, causing the planet to have a somewhat similar insolation to that of Venus.
+The first planet, HD 37124 b, was detected by the Keck observatory through the radial velocity method; its discovery was announced on 1 November 1999.
+HD 37124 b was discovered orbiting its parent star around the inner edge of the habitable zone, causing the planet to have a somewhat similar insolation to that of Venus.
 A second planet became apparent by 2003, thought to orbit in a 1940 days on an eccentric orbit, but this was subsequently found to be unstable.
 Solving this, a three-planet solution was announced in 2005: this contained a second planet (HD 37124 c) orbiting at the outer edge of the habitable zone with an insolation similar to that of Mars, and a third planet, (HD 37124 d).
-While not obviously in any orbital resonances in 2005, an updated solution announced in 2011 found planets 'c' and 'd' to likely be in a 2:1 resonance.
+While not obviously in any orbital resonances in 2005, an updated solution announced in 2011 found planets c and d to likely be in a 2:1 resonance.